Implementing an advanced autocomplete is crucial for eCommerce stores. Wanna know why? Stick with us and find out.

 An integral part of an advanced eCommerce site search

 Autocomplete represents the first interaction with the search on the website.
-It helps shop owners merchandise desired products and suggestions, funnel their shoppers, and display the most relevant search, which enables a shorter way towards desired products.
+It helps shop owners merchandise desired products and suggestions, funnel their shoppers, and display the most relevant search, which enables a shorter way toward desired products.

 In the image below, you can see how Autocomplete can look even before your customer starts typing the first letter of their search query.

-An Example of Autocomplete Box, Fashion&Fashion Website
+An Example of Autocomplete Box, Fashion&Friends Website

 The most important thing about Autocomplete is the possibility to easily customize it based on your specific needs.
 In other words, you can choose the products and categories that you want your shoppers to see as soon as they click on the search bar.
 Also, you can adjust the design of the autocomplete box to fit your web store’s design, display or hide product information (images, regular price, discount price), and the like.